Channel Tunnel: Earlier proposals

-A British film from Gaumont Studios, The Tunnel (also called TransAtlantic Tunnel), was released in 1935 as a science-fiction project concerning the creation of a transatlantic tunnel.
-It referred briefly to its protagonist, a Mr. McAllan, as having completed a British Channel tunnel successfully in 1940, five years into the future of the film's release.
+A British film from Gaumont Studios, The Tunnel (also known as TransAtlantic Tunnel), was released in 1935 as a science fiction project concerning the creation of a transatlantic tunnel.
+It briefly referred to its protagonist, a Mr. McAllan, as having completed a British Channel tunnel in 1940, five years after the film's release.

+Military fears continued during World War II.
+After the surrender of France, as Britain prepared for an expected German invasion, a Royal Navy officer in the Directorate of Miscellaneous Weapons Development calculated that Hitler could use slave labour to build two Channel tunnels in 18 months.
+The estimate caused rumours that Germany had already begun digging.

 By 1955, defence arguments had become less relevant due to the dominance of air power, and both the British and French governments supported technical and geological surveys.
-In 1958 the 1881 workings were cleared in preparation for a £100,000 geological survey by the Channel Tunnel Study Group.
-30% of the funding came from the Channel Tunnel Co Ltd, the largest shareholder of which was the British Transport Commission, as successor to the South Eastern Railway.
+In 1958, the 1881 workings were cleared in preparation for a £100,000 geological survey by the Channel Tunnel Study Group.
+30 percent of the funding came from Channel Tunnel Co Ltd, the largest shareholder of which was the British Transport Commission, as successor to the South Eastern Railway.
 A detailed geological survey was carried out in 1964 and 1965.

-Although the two countries agreed to build a tunnel in 1964, the phase 1 initial studies and signing of a second agreement to cover phase 2 took until 1973.
+Although the two countries agreed to build a tunnel in 1964, the initial studies in Phase 1 and the signing of a second agreement covering Phase 2 did not materialize until 1973.
 The plan described a government-funded project to create two tunnels to accommodate car shuttle wagons on either side of a service tunnel.
 Construction started on both sides of the Channel in 1974.